 Show me / Tell me vehicle safety questions were added to the beginning of the driving test.

 The number of Theory test questions increased from 35 to 50 and the new THEORY section pass mark is 43.
 The HAZARD PERCEPTION section pass mark is 44 out of 75.

 The DSA introduced 10 minutes of Independent Driving into the driving test and only one set manoeuvre in reverse was required.
-The examiner will choose any one of the following set manoeuvres: Reverse Bay Parking, Parallel Park, Reverse around a Corner or Turn in the Road.
-Please note: Every third candidate will have to perform an Emergency Stop as a second manoeuvre.
+The examiner will choose any one of the following set manoeuvres: Reverse Bay Parking, Parallel Park, Reverse around a Corner, or Turn in the Road.
+Every third candidate throughout the test day will have to perform an Emergency Stop as a second manoeuvre.

 2nd April 2014 - The Driving Standards Agency (DSA) and the Vehicle & Operators Services Agency (VOSA) merged to become the Driver & Vehicle Standards Agency (DVSA).